 Underground storage tank (UST) regulations require cleanup of contamination resulting from UST leaks.
 As part of its Groundwater Protection Program, the City of Anaheim took over the program from Orange County in April 1991 to direct the cleanups in Anaheim.
-A list of all UST cleanup cases in Anaheim can be accessed by clicking here.
+In 2013, the State enacted new requirements which led to Anaheim ending its UST Cleanup Program effective June 20, 2014.
+All UST cleanup cases in Anaheim are now managed by the California Regional Water Quality Control Board, Santa Ana Region.

 Records of UST cleanups may be accessed in several ways.
-The State of California maintains a database called Geotracker which has all known UST cleanup cases in California which can be accessed by clicking here (http://geotracker.waterboards.ca.gov/ ).
+The State of California maintains a database called Geotracker which has all known UST cleanup cases in California which can be accessed by clicking here.
 The database is searchable by City and address.
-Anaheim uploaded into the Geotracker database all No Further Action (NFA) letters and case summaries that it has available in its files.
+Anaheim uploaded into the Geotracker database all No Further Action (NFA) letters and case summaries that it had available in its files.
 In some cases, NFA letters and/or case summaries were not available for cases that were closed prior to 1991.

 UST cleanup records may also be accessed from the Anaheim Public Utilities Department by contacting either: